corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 * It allows us to write code that is free of callbacks, that looks like ordinary sequential code.
 * A suspended continuation takes far less memory than a suspended thread.
 It can be as low as a few hundred bytes.
 In contrast a suspended Java thread stack can easily be 1mb in size.
-* It frees the developer from thinking (much) about persistence and serialisation.
+* It frees the developer from thinking (much) about persistence and serialization.

 A *state machine* is a piece of code that moves through various *states*.
 These are not the same as states in the data model (that represent facts about the world on the ledger), but rather indicate different stages in the progression